-The range of footprints determined in the previous step will be further refined in this step through an iterative process to include each of the design elements listed below:
+The range of footprints determined in the previous step will be further refined in this step through an iterative process to include the key design elements listed below:

-- The approximate number, locations and sizes of boating slips; - marina services, including public parking, on-site winter boat storage, marina related businesses and services. - Open space or parkland area, including trail connections and opportunities for recreation; opportunities to provide views of Lake Ontario and back to the City; and - Aquatic and terrestrial habitat features.
+- The approximate number, locations and sizes of boating slips; - Marina services, including public parking, on-site winter boat storage, marina related businesses and services. - Open space or parkland area, including trail connections and opportunities for recreation; opportunities to provide views of Lake Ontario and back to the City; - · Aquatic and terrestrial habitat features; and - Other physical infrastructure (i.e., stormwater management, fencing).